AMPnet/tokenizer-prototype/README.md

 ## Factories

-Each of the 4 different contracts can and will be deployed by calling its factory contract's <i>create()</i> method.
+Each of the 3 different contracts can and will be deployed by calling its factory contract's <i>create()</i> method.
 That way, we can have official factory contracts deployed on the chain at known addresses and we can be sure that all the contracts created this way weren't tampered with.
 Every factory holds addresses of all the instances ever created by calling their <i>create()</i> function.
 It's easy to check for the contract with address A if it was created by an official factory or not.

 List of factory contracts:
 - AssetFactory
 - AssetSimpleFactory
+- AssetTransferableFactory
 - IssuerFactory
 - CfManagerSoftcapFactory
 - CfManagerSoftcapVestingFactory
-- PayoutManagerFactory.sol

 ## Deployment addresses